Bedrhann/QuizApp/README.md

-Flutter application written in dart that gives the user a chance to direct the story
+Flutter application written in dart that gives the user a chance to direct the story.